FireDragonGameStudio/FmvMaker/README.md

 FmvMaker was designed for creating FMVs, point'n click adventures, or other types of games/plugins, which use some kind of video playlist with possible interactions.
 FmvMaker uses only (!) native Unity components to ensure a maximum of compatiblity with all of Unity's supported build platforms.
 If you encounter errors or problems, pls create a new issue at the github repository.
 We'll try to help you asap. :)

 ## Getting started
 You can get FmvMaker either via the Unity AssetStore (link-->) or the Releases section of this Github repository.
 After importing the FmvMaker asset in your Unity project, you'll find a separate FmvMaker folder as subfolder of your Assets folder.
 The FmvMaker directory contains all necessary data, to get started.
+Please note, that the music tracks used in our demos are from https://www.bensound.com

 Important for you are the Resources folder (within the FmvMaker folder) where you'll be placing your content (videos, images, etc...) as well as your configuration files.
 The prefabs folder contains default prefabs, especially for prototyping.
 In the Scenes folder are demo scenes, to give you an overview of the comprehensive possibilities of FmvMaker.